Traditional vs Low-Code Development: What to Choose?

 Credit: pexes.com.

-Low code platform vs traditional development: Comparison
+Low code vs traditional development: Comparison

 Low-code and traditional development represent two distinct approaches to building business apps.
 We offer you to compare them based on the important criteria.